charankosari/AI_boomi_hackathon/README.md

 ## Contributing

-This project was developed for the AI Boomi Hackathon.
+This project was developed by Charan and Nithish for the AI Boomi Hackathon.
 Contributions and improvements are welcome!

-## License

-MIT License

 ---